carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 - "While not every researcher works with generating AI algorithms and models, there are plenty of tools with numerous applications in research that use machine learning.
 Automating tasks results in larger data sets and less manual work, and it is worth joining the online communities that work on the tools showcased here. "

 ---
 In the previous episode, we discussed the history of AI and the three broad categories -- simulation, symbolic AI, and machine learning.
-When it comes to applications of machine learning and AI in biomedical and life sciences, we can divide those by application into two main categiories: automation and insight.
+When it comes to applications of machine learning and AI in biomedical and life sciences, we can divide those by application into two main categories: automation and insight.

 # Using AI in Research: Automation